 Identify violations of laws and regulations in the context of organized crime, corruption, terrorism, and WMD proliferation, and work to proactively thwart such activities.

 The certificate consists of 16 credits.
-Core classes are only offered in spring semester.
-Electives are available in spring and fall semesters and winter term.
+Core classes are only offered in the spring semester.
+Electives are available in the spring and fall semesters and winter term.

 Core (6 credits)